sergei-mironov/mobile-nixos-cfg/README.md

 What is it?
 -----------

-This is an umbrella repo for my Mobile NixOS experiemnts.
-My primary target device is PinePhone.
-The repo will link other valuable repos as Git submodules.
+This is an umbrella repo for my Pine64 and MobileNixOS experiemnts.
+This repo may link other projects as Git submodules.
 Also I expect it to contain scripts and customized configurations.

 Usage
 -----